revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

 There are two types of polymorphism as below:
-1. Static Binding or Compile time Polymorphism or Method Overloading
-2. Dynamic Binding or Runtime Polymorphism or Method overriding.
+1.Static Binding or Compile time Polymorphism or Method Overloading 2.Dynamic Binding or Runtime Polymorphism or Method overriding.

 </blockquote>
 </details>

 ---

-18. Can the main method be overridden?
+18.Can the main method be overridden?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)